 - Display ads

 If you’re interested in making money with a blog, check out this step-by-step guide to starting a blog!

-Ready to start your own blog?
+Ready to start your own blog or website?
 It’s easy to get started with your own domain and hosting through Siteground.
-Learn how to set up your site in minutes, step by step!
+Plans are affordable, which is perfect for beginners!

 12. Open a Teachers Pay Teachers account

 Teachers Pay Teachers is an online marketplace where teachers can connect to buy and sell lesson plans.

 If you’re going to be using part of your summer vacation to create your lesson plans for the upcoming school year anyway, then Teachers Pay Teachers could be an easy way to make money!

 Similar to Outschool, there are some teachers making a few hundred dollars a month on Teachers Pay Teachers while others make four or even five figures a month.

 Whether you have experience teaching just one subject or different subjects, it’s a great place to sell your lesson plans for cash.

 13. Sell educational worksheets